The 2019 Queensland Women in STEM Prize winners announced!

 In Queensland our female experts in science, technology, engineering and maths (STEM) fields are international leaders and at the forefront of many breakthroughs and discoveries.
 They are working to make a difference to the wellbeing of individuals and communities locally, nationally and internationally.

 To support this trend and encourage further innovation from and collaboration between women in STEM fields, Queensland Museum in partnership with the Office of the Queensland Chief Scientist, the Office for Women and BHP Foundation are proud to present the 2019 Queensland Women in STEM Prize.

-The 2019 Queensland Women in STEM Prize recognises the valuable contribution of Queensland women working in STEM careers.
+The Prize aims recognise the valuable contribution of Queensland women working in STEM careers.

 Competition winners were announced on Sunday 24 March 2019 at World Science Festival Brisbane.